VeryGoodOpenSource/very_good_cli/doc/loka_flutter_core.md

 flutter run --flavor production --target lib/main_production.dart
 ```

-_\*Very Good Core works on iOS, Android, Web, and Windows._
+_\*Loka Core works on iOS, Android, Web, and Windows._

 Now your app is running 🎉

 ---

-## Why Very Good Core? 🤔
+## Why Loka Core? 🤔

 We liked the simplicity and developer experience of running `flutter create` when getting started on a new project.
-We wanted to provide a similar experience with `very_good create` which built on top of `flutter create` and includes the core standards and best practices we use at [Very Good Ventures][very_good_ventures_link].
+We wanted to provide a similar experience with `loka_flutter create` which built on top of `flutter create` and includes the core standards and best practices we use at [Loka][loka_link].

 We built the CLI to be extensible so it could potentially support multiple commands and templates in the future.

 ## Project Structure and Architecture 🏗️

-Although Very Good Core is fairly basic in terms of functionality, the architecture and project structure is intended to scale from a simple hobby project to a large production ready application.
+Although Loka Core is fairly basic in terms of functionality, the architecture and project structure is intended to scale from a simple hobby project to a large production ready application.

 A folder-by-feature project structure is used to maintain a modular project structure which helps the project scale as the number of features and/or developers increase.
-In Very Good Core there is only a single feature (`counter`) to start but that will quickly change as you build out your project.
+In Loka Core there is only a single feature (`counter`) to start but that will quickly change as you build out your project.
 Each feature usually consists of a `view` and a `cubit` (or `bloc`).
 The view is responsible for holding the UI (`Widgets`) which the user sees and interacts with and the `cubit`/`bloc` is responsible for containing the business logic needed to manage the state of the feature.
-For more details [read our best practices for building scalable apps][scalable_best_practices_blog_link].

 ---

 ## Testing 🧪

-Very Good Core ships with 100% code coverage.
-To learn more about why we believe 100% code coverage is important and other testing best practices [read our guide to Flutter testing][very_good_testing_blog_link].
+Loka Core ships with 100% code coverage.

 ### Running Tests 🧑‍🔬